e16din/memory-orm/README.md

 }
 ```

 The file HAS TO be placed like this `asset/schema/database.json`.
 Of course, you also need to have the corresponding POJO or `data class` object that go with each table described in your json.
+The "type" parameter accept two options : "text" or "integer" based on the type supported by SQLite.
+So if you have a boolean parameter, the library will use 0 or 1 in the database and convert to false or true accordingly.

 ``` kotlin
 data class Gear (